m13p4/cssc/README.md

 # CSSC / CSSController

-CSSC is a simple way to make you CSS dynamicle
+CSSC(ontroller) is a simple way to make you CSS dynamicle